 Review of MSCA unit costs in preparation of Horizon Europe

-The objective of this study is to carry out a review of the MSCA unit cost system in line with the above-mentioned Commission policy priorities and Horizon Europe proposal, and to determine the future eligible researcher and institutional unit costs for each Marie Skłodowska-Curie Action.
-In addition, the study also explores new possibilities for calculating and covering new types of costs, such as those linked to changes in the personal situation of a researcher during the lifetime of the grant (e.g. additional costs for the employer in case of maternity, parental or sick leave), special needs of researchers/staff members with a disability, and costs related to research dissemination as well as outreach or public awareness events (such as the European Researchers’ Night).
+The objective of this study was to carry out a review of the Marie Skłodowska-Curie Actions (MSCA) unit costs system in line with the Commission’s policy priorities and Horizon Europe proposal, and to determine the future eligible researcher and institutional unit costs for each Marie Skłodowska-Curie action.
+In addition, the study explored possibilities for calculating and covering new types of costs, such as those linked to changes in the personal situation of a researcher during the lifetime of the grant (e.g. additional costs for the employer in case of maternity, parental or sick leave of a researcher), special needs of researchers/staff members with a disability, and costs related to research dissemination and outreach or public awareness events (such as the European Researchers’ Night).

 The methodology for this study included the following key methods: